-If you lose your job-based health insurance, you have 2 main options:
+If you lose job-based health insurance, you have 2 main options:

-If you leave your job for any reason and lose your job-based coverage, you can choose to buy a Marketplace plan.
-Losing job-based coverage is a qualifying life event that allows you to enroll in a plan with a Special Enrollment Period.
-This means you can buy insurance outside the annual Open Enrollment Period.
+If you leave your job for any reason and lose your job-based insurance, you can buy a Marketplace plan.
+Losing job-based coverage, even if you quit of get fired, qualifies you for a Special Enrollment Period.
+This means you can buy insurance outside the yearly Open Enrollment Period.

-Your coverage can take effect as soon as the first day of the month after you lose your insurance.
+Your coverage can start the first day of the month after you lose your insurance.

 This is true no matter what your employment status is.